zwend94/BI-Portfolio-ZachWendland/Databricks/readme.txt

+** full code pdfs folder lnks to a pdf of full Databricks workflow **

 1. **Top Artists - Pop-Punk & Metalcore - Spotify Analysis**
    - **Description**: Analyzed Spotify data to identify top artists in the Pop-Punk and Metalcore genres using Databricks.
    - **Files**: